 Very nearby is Castle Combe Race Circuit, one of the fastest race tracks in England.
 If you’re a bit of a petrol-head then you will absolutely love it here.

-Chipping Camden is an old market town in Gloucestershire.
+Chipping Campden is an old market town in Gloucestershire.
 It is notable for its elegant terraced High Street, dating from the 14th century to the 17th century.
-I don’t know why but it feels like there are loads of antique shops in Chipping Camden.
+I don’t know why but it feels like there are loads of antique shops in Chipping Campden.
 If you’re into your shopping though then this is one of the best spots to do it in the Cotswolds.

-Weirdly enough, Chipping Camden has hosted its own Olimpick Games since 1612.
+Weirdly enough, Chipping Campden has hosted its own Olimpick Games since 1612.
 This is like a local version that’s nothing like the Olympic games.